-Global level: Pre-campaign - tracking pre-campaign preparations in countries KEY ACTIVITY PROCESS EXPECTED RESULT INDICATOR Review global vaccine supply/ demand for upcoming SIAs The GPEI Risk Assessment Task Team produces quarterly polio risk assessments to help prioritize countries and inform decision making to manage the limited available resources (financial and supplies) The GPEI Vaccine Supply Task Team reviews global vaccine supply and SIA calendar at the quarterly vaccine planning meetings and provides a mapping of available vaccines against current demands The GPEI SIA Options Task Team, in consultation with WHO/UNICEF regional offices, builds on the outcome from the risk assessment and supply mapping and, in consultation with the finance group of the GPEI, develops 3-4 SIA options to update the SIA calendar Updated global SIA calendar finalized with inputs from regional and country offices.
+Global level: P re-campaign - tracking pre-campaign pr eparations in countries KEY ACTIVITY PROCESS EXPECTED RESULT INDICATOR Review global vaccine supply/ demand for upcoming SIAs The GPEI Risk Assessment Task Team produces quarterly polio risk assessments to help prioritize countries and inform decision making to manage the limited available resources (financial and supplies) The GPEI Vaccine Supply Task Team reviews global vaccine supply and SIA calendar at the quarterly vaccine planning meetings and provides a mapping of available vaccines against current demands The GPEI SIA Options Task Team, in consultation with WHO/UNICEF regional offices, builds on the outcome from the risk assessment and supply mapping and, in consultation with the finance group of the GPEI, develops 3-4 SIA options to update the SIA calendar The updated SIA calendar is endorsed by the Eradication and Outbreak Management Group (EOMG) and the Strategy Committee (SC) of GPEI and circulated to the regional focal points for further dissemination.
+Updated global SIA calendar finalized with inputs from regional and country offices.
 All resources (vaccines, finance, and human resources) are in place for planned SIA rounds.
 Per cent of countries that have incorporated approved SIA calendar in country SIA plans (Target: 100%) Per cent of countries in which all resources are available in time for planned SIA rounds.
 (Target 100%)